Graph Kernels: A Survey: Graph Kernels

 \subsection{Early Days of Graph Kernels}

 While early studies on kernel functions and kernel methods focused almost exclusively on input data represented as vectors, it soon became clear that these methods could handle more complex structured objects such as strings, trees and graphs.
 One of the most popular methods for defining kernels between such objects is to decompose the objects into their ``parts'', and to compare all pairs of these ``parts'' by applying existing kernels on them.
-Kernels constructed using the above framework are called \textit{R-convolution} kernels \cite{haussler1999convolution}.
+Kernels constructed using the above framework are called \textit{R-convolution} kernels \shortcite{haussler1999convolution}.
 Most graph kernels in the literature are instances of the $R$-convolution framework.
 These kernels decompose graphs into their substructures and add up the pairwise similarities between these substructures.

-The most intuitive example of an $R$-convolution kernel is probably a kernel that decomposes each graph into the set of all of its subgraphs, and compares them pairwise.
-G{\"a}rtner, Flach and Wrobel \citeyear{gartner2003graph} showed that the problem of computing the kernel that compares all the subgraphs of two graphs is NP-hard.
-Based on this result, it becomes clear that we need to consider alternative, less powerful graph kernels that are computable in polynomial time.
+The most intuitive example of an $R$-convolution kernel is probably a kernel that decomposes each graph into the set of all of its subgraphs, and compares them pairwise. \shortciteA{gartner2003graph} showed that the problem of computing the kernel that compares all the subgraphs of two graphs is NP-hard.
+Based on this result, it becomes evident that we need to consider alternative, less powerful graph kernels that can be computed in polynomial time.
 However, as discussed above, it is necessary that these kernels provide an expressive measure of similarity on graphs.
 Over the years, several graph kernels have been proposed, each focusing on a \textit{different structural aspect} of graphs.
 Such aspects involve comparing graphs based on random walks, subtrees, cycles, paths, and small subgraphs, to name a few.
 We next look at some kernels that date back to the early days of this field.
 Furthermore, we present kernels that were motivated by problems encountered by the above instances, and were proposed as more advanced alternatives.